d-rec/drec-origin/docs/platform-overview/what-is-drec.md

 order: 1
 ---

-# What is D-REC
+# What is D-REC?

 The D-REC Initiative is a not-for-profit, multi-stakeholder, industry-led initiative.
-Our membership includes climate and impact oriented philanthropic organisations, climate investors, leading global corporations, international standards organisations, technology providers, international development organisations, environmental market agents, sustainability advisors, renewable energy industry associations and project developers in emerging markets.
+Our membership includes climate-focused philanthropic organizations, impact investors, leading global corporations, international standards organizations, technology providers, development organizations, environmental market agents, sustainability advisors, renewable energy associations, and project developers in emerging markets.

-A D-REC is a third party-certified, verifiable, trade able market instrument that can mobilize new sources of capital to support the deployment of newly distributed renewable energy.
+D-REC is a third-party-certified, verifiable, and tradeable market instrument that mobilizes new sources of capital to support the deployment of distributed renewable energy.

-The D-REC Platform was designed to facilitate the issuance of International RECs (I-RECs) from D-REC certificates through an automated approach.
-Current environmental markets require a largely manual exchange of data, such as generation reports, in order to receive renewable energy certificates.
-D-RECs utilize technology to overcome the challenges prohibiting small devices from accessing environmental markets.
+The D-REC Platform facilitates the issuance of International RECs (I-RECs) from D-REC certificates through an automated process, eliminating the need for manual data exchange commonly required in traditional environmental markets.
+By leveraging technology, D-RECs enable small-scale energy producers to access environmental markets efficiently.

 The primary value propositions for a technical solution include:

 - Improved discoverability: Technology can make it easier for buyers and other stakeholders to discover projects that are closely aligned with their purchase criteria through a standardized data model that describes a variety of DRE assets.